open-dis/open-dis-java/README.md

 ## License

 All code is BSD license.
-See `License.txt`.
+See `LICENSE.md`.

 ## For Contributors